marlowe-contrib/marlowe-typescript-sdk/README.md

 - Base interactions with API defined in the `marlowe-typescript-generated` package, i.e., the `/generated` directory.
 These interactions are generated automatically according to the file `openapi.json`

-- SDK will be defined from the root directory using the interactions from `marlowe-typescript-axios`.
+- SDK will be defined from the root directory using the interactions from `marlowe-typescript-generated`.